5jotters/vRF-briefing/docs/LocalProcedures.md

 All participants will start up engines stick to each type of aircraft normal procedures.
 Normally will use this radio setting procedure for ground, taxi, departure/approach and interflight COMMS.
 All platforms should adhere to the following PRESET plan:

-● ATIS: PRESET #1 270.1 UHF, for last weather information updates.
+● ATIS: PRESET #7 270.0 UHF, for last weather information updates.

+● BASE OPS: PRESET #1 327.0 UHF for initial check-in

-● GND:  PRESET #2 275.8 UHF/121.8 VHF, for ground control if available.
+● GND:  PRESET #2 327.0 UHF, for ground control if available.

 ● TWR:  PRESET #3 327.0 UHF/132.55 VHF for ATC control.

-● MAGIC:  PRESET #6 250.0 UHF for GCI control
+● AWACS TACTICAL:  PRESET #6 229.0 UHF for GCI control

-● ARCO (SOUTHERN TANKER KC-135MPRS):  PRESET #12 269.0 UHF
+● ARCO (SOUTHERN TANKER KC-135MPRS):  PRESET #13, FREQ. according to COMMCARD

-● TEXACO (NORTHERN TANKER KC-135):    PRESET #13 268.0 UHF
+● TEXACO (NORTHERN TANKER KC-135):    PRESET #14 FREQ. according to COMMCARD

 ● INTERFLIGHT: PRESET VHF #X, according to the assigned frequency in the COMMCARD

-All formations will request weather info on ATIS 270.100.
+All formations will request weather info on ATIS 270.000.
 If ground control is available, Taxi will be requested in GND frequency.
 Otherwise, TWR frequency will be used for taxi and departure.

 ### 2.  **TAXI**